kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 ### Sender's address at the top right

 It is customary, when writing letters in English, to align the sender's address and the date to the top right of the page and for the recipient's address to be left-aligned, below that.

 Just these two text alignments used to take time and effort to achieve in LaTeX.
 And if you had a dual-signatory letter, things got even more entangled.

-Let us see how Typst overcomes these hurdles and, in the process, appears almost too good to be true!
+Let us see how Typst overcomes these hurdles.

 ## Toward a letter template in Typst